by Bob Burridge ©2020 (update of 2016 article)

 Invasive or oppressive government may be God’s judgment.
 Citizens may neglect their own responsibilities, become lazy, and needlessly dependent.
 They may elect immoral or corrupt leaders by being taken in by luring promises and winning personalities.

-Paul next adds the motives that should be behind our subjection.
-To avoid judicial wrath when we do wrong, and to ensure a clear conscience before God, we should not defy the authority structures he instituted.
+Paul adds the incentives that should be behind our respect for the authority structures God instituted.
+We avoid judicial wrath when we do wrong, and ensure a clear conscience before God.

 Government must be provided for so that it can do its work effectively.